 EV.
 H. T. CROSSLEY, Evangelist, is a Canadian of English and Irish descent.
-He was born in the County of York, Ont., on November 19th, 1850.
+He was born in the County of K EV.
+H. I. CROSSELET, Evaluation of Light and the speed of nineteen he received a York, Ont., on November 19th, 1850.
 His boyhood was spent on a farm.
-At the age of nineteen he received a first-class provineial certificate from the Toronto Normal School, after which he taught school at Culloden for four years.
+At the age of nineteen he received a Vork, Ont., on November 19th, 1850.
+His boyhood was spent on a farm.
+At the age of nineteen he received a first-class provincial certificate from the Toronto Normal School, after which he taught school at Culloden for four years.
 He continued his education some years later at Victoria University, preparing for his life work.
 Mr. Crossley was religiously inclined from a child, and, at the age of seventeen, was converted and joined the Methodist Church.
 When twenty-three years of age he entered the ministry and spent ten years in the regular work of the church as pastor.
 During his pastorate he saw the fruits of his labor, many being converted, not only on his own circuits, but on other charges where he was invited to help his brethren.
-In 1884, by consent of his Conference. he began the work of an Evangelist, and from that time until now he and his co-laborer, Rev. John E. Hunter, have been engaged in union revival services with the various evangelical churches in the leading towns and cities, from Montreal, Kingston and Ottawa in the East, to Winnipeg, Vancouver, and Portland, Oregon, in the West.
+In 1884, by consent of his Conference, he began the work of an Evangelist, and from that time until now he and his co-laborer, Rev. John E. Hunter, have been engaged in union revival services with the various evangelical churches in the leading towns and cities, from Montreal, Kingston and Ottawa in the East, to Winnipeg, Vancouver, and Portland, Oregon, in the West.
 He has always addressed large audiences, and many thousands have been added to the different churches as a result of these meetings.
 Mr. Crossley has special qualifications for this great work.
 First, he has a broad catholic spirit and large sympathy.
 Second, as a preacher, he is clear, logical, pointed and convincing.
 His language is plain Anglo-Saxon and free from cant, slang or coarseness.
 His sermon on "Mysteries" has led many sceptics to become Christians.
 Third, he sings from the heart to the heart.
-His voice is a well-trained baritone, and possesses great clearness, sweetness and Every word is distinctly uttered.
+His voice is a well-trained baritone, and possesses great clearness, sweetness and pathos.
+Every word is distinctly uttered.
 Fourth, he has strong confidence in God to bless His own word, when faithfully presented, and to crown personal effort with success.